LABORA-UFG/omf6-testbed/README.md

 -------------
 Before execute the installer script, it is necessary to change some configuration files.

+* At variables.conf: you have to change the values of the variables DOMAIN, AM_SERVER_DOMAIN and XMPP_DOMAIN to the domain of your institution.
+For example, the value of UFG is ufg.br.

 * At conf/nodes.conf: you have to put a list of icarus nodes with its ips and macs.

 * At conf/interface-service-map.conf: you have to configure the interface interface of the control network.